Dmkk01/Numerical-Methods/README.md

 # Number to binary
 - Matlab
-- Computes the bias, exponent and mantissa of a number, with single and ouble precision
+- Computes the bias, exponent and mantissa of a number, with single and double precision

 # Random Prob Sim
 - Matlab